thomas4f/mxbmrp/README.md

 The position of the HUD, text size and text colors can be adjusted from within ReShade.

 ## Usage
-    Edit config.yaml according to the comments within the file.
+ - Edit config.yaml according to the comments within the file.
-    Run mxbmrp.exe.
+ - Run mxbmrp.exe.
-	Enable the mxbmrp shader within ReShade.
+ - Enable the mxbmrp shader within ReShade.
-    Press CTRL + C to exit.
+ - Press CTRL + C to exit.

+*You only need to restart the program if you change its configuration.
+Restarting MX Bikes alone does not require a program restart.*

 ## Caveats
 This project uses specific memory addresses for reading game data.
 Due to variations, memory reading may not always be 100% accurate.
 Some values might be incorrect or unavailable during gameplay.